 This is the period when the nipples protrude fully, and you are sure to notice the difference, especially if it is your first pregnancy.

-While the major changes occur during the first twelve weeks, breast development persists throughout the pregnancy, and is marked by the following changes:
+While the major changes occur during the first 12 weeks, breast development persists throughout the pregnancy, and is marked by the following changes:

 Breast enlargement is the most noticeable change during pregnancy, but the pattern of growth may differ from woman to woman.
 While some women experience a slow and steady growth, others see growth-spurts.
 If it is your first pregnancy, you may find that your bra-size has increased by as much as one cup, and your breasts feel fuller and heavier.
 A sudden increase in size stretches your skin and may cause itchiness.
 It is not uncommon for stretch marks to appear, but these are mostly temporary, and you need not be too concerned about them.

 Soreness or breast tenderness is most noticeable during the first trimester and usually eases as the second-trimester approaches.
-Caused by the surge in hormones, soreness can make the most regular daily tasks, or casual touches uncomfortable.
+Caused by a surge in hormones, soreness can make the most regular daily tasks uncomfortable.

 Some women may notice the development of lumps in the breasts.
 While most of these are benign, it helps to have them checked if you notice changes or new lumps.
 Most lumps are caused by galactoceles (milk-filled cysts), fibroadenomas (fibrous tissue) or cysts.